 The total estimated cost of the works included in the works schedule is \$1,980 million (\$1.980 billion).
-A breakdown of the cost by infrastructure category is shown in Table 2222Table 22Table 2 below.
-Council will allocate contributions received under this pPlan towards these costs.
+A breakdown of the cost by infrastructure category is shown in Table 2 below.
+Council will allocate contributions received under this plan towards these costs.

 The demand and cost reasonably attributed (apportioned) to additional development is approximately \$1.20 billion (present value).
-This pPlan is forecast to generate approximately \$582 million (present value) in development contributions income over the expected 40-year life of this pPlan.
+This plan is forecast to generate approximately \$582 million (present value) in development contributions income over the expected 40-year life of this plan.

-The difference or 'gap' between this pPlan's works schedule total and income forecast under this pPlan will be funded from other sources including existing planning agreement contributions, existing unspent contributions collected under the existing plan, grants, and committed Council funds.
-Council may also pool contributions received under this pPlan to fully fund works items using contributions.
+The difference or 'gap' between this plan's works schedule total and income forecast under this plan will be funded from other sources including existing planning agreement contributions, existing unspent contributions collected under the existing plan, grants, and committed Council funds.
+Council may also pool contributions received under this plan to fully fund works items using contributions.

-Table 22222: Estimated cost of works in the works schedule, by infrastructure category
+Table 2: Estimated cost of works in the works schedule, by infrastructure category